robotick-labs/robotick-engine/README.md

 <img src="https://robotick.org/images/logo.png" style="display: block; width: 300px; border-radius: 12px;" />

 <br/>

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

+> ⚠️ **Work In Progress**
+>
+> This project is under active development and not yet production-ready.
+> The repo is public to support tools like [CodeRabbit](https://coderabbit.ai) and promote early collaboration and transparency.
+> Expect incomplete features, ongoing changes, and occasional mess.

+---

 ## 🤖 Overview

-**Robotick** is a high-performance, modular C++ runtime for robotics and control systems — engineered for reliability, introspection, and composability across the full spectrum of platforms.
+**Robotick** is a high-performance, modular C++ runtime for robotics and control systems - engineered for reliability, introspection, and composability across the full spectrum of platforms.

-From bare-metal microcontrollers like the STM32 to Raspberry Pi, desktop systems, and edge-AI devices like NVIDIA Jetson (arm64), Robotick delivers real-time precision where it counts, and excellent performance everywhere else — without sacrificing ease of use or flexibility.
+From bare-metal microcontrollers like the STM32 and ESP32 to Raspberry Pi, desktop systems, and edge-AI devices like NVIDIA Jetson (arm64), Robotick delivers real-time precision where it counts, and excellent performance everywhere else - without sacrificing ease of use or flexibility.

 ---